Conditions, Knee, Sports Injury

 What Can You Do About Patellar Tendon Pain?

 Patellar tendon pain may be a problem, but it is not without solutions.
 The most obvious immediate solution is rest.
-The problem started because the athlete’s exercise-to-rest ratio was inadequate.
+The problem starts because the athlete’s exercise-to-rest ratio was inadequate.
 Additional rest can give the body the chance to address the issue.

-Adjunctive Therapies for Patellar Tendon Pain
+Adjunctive Treatments for Patellar Tendonopathies

 patellar tendon pain